jkovacic/math/README.md

 support __OpenMP version 3.0__ or higher.

 ##License
-The library is licenced under the
+The library is licensed under the
 [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 See LICENSE.txt for more details.